 A FINAL WORD:

 I am always available during office hours to talk with you about your written work.
 I prefer to discuss your ideas before you begin writing (which will take prior planning on your part) and even will help you outline papers.
 As a rule, though, I will not read working-drafts of entire papers.
 For this, make an appointment with a Writing Tutor.
 In some cases, students may be invited to revise and resubmit written work — usually a paper that just misses its intended mark.
 The grade of this revised paper will be averaged in with the first version.
-I look forward to reading, hearing, and watching — as well as assessing and grading — your work this term as I believe that, just as reading great literature can help make you make yourself a better person, I am convinced that communicating with verve will help make you a more interesting and self-aware person.
+I look forward to reading, hearing, and watching — as well as assessing and grading — your work this term as I believe that, just as reading great literature can help make you think about how you might go about becoming a better, more self-aware person, I am convinced that communicating with verve will help make you a more interesting and circumspect person.